maarytiing/FinalProject_Jeopardy/README.md

-# Final Project for Mary Ting
+# Open Psychometrics Fictional Characters Ratings

-### Open Psychometrics Fictional Characters Ratings
+###Final Project for Mary Ting

 For my Final Project, I chose a fun dataset based on crowdsourced fictional character analysis.
 I had first heard of this through a quiz on openpsychometrics.org a few months back.
 You answer 30 questions about yourself and the results show you what fictional characters you are most like.
 The quiz can be found here: https://openpsychometrics.org/tests/characters/